mmikkel/CpFieldInspect-Craft/README.md

         composer require mmikkel/cp-field-inspect

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for CP Field Inspect.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for CP Field Inspect, or install via the CLI: `./craft plugin/install cp-field-inspect`

 ## Cogwheels not appearing?

-A semi-common issue with CP Field Inspect is that the field cogwheels do not appear, even if the currently logged in user has admin privileges.
+A semi-common issue with CP Field Inspect is that the field links (i.e. cogwheels) do not appear, even if the currently logged in user has admin privileges.

 This is most often due to the site having one or several [custom modules](https://docs.craftcms.com/v3/extend/module-guide.html) installed, that call `Craft::$app->getUser()->getIdentity()` or similar (i.e. to check the currently logged-in user's group affiliations or permissions) from their constructor or `init()` methods.
 This has been confirmed, due to [a bug in Craft](https://github.com/craftcms/cms/issues/2473), to prevent CP Field Inspect from displaying the cogwheels, since `Craft::$app->getUser()->getIsAdmin()` will actually return a false negative in plugins, in this scenario.